-It was a crushing experience, and incredibly frustrating, especially knowing that this event only occurs once a year.
+It was a crushing experience, and incredibly frustrating, especially knowing that this event is only held once a year.

-The second year Prof Lieu went, having learned her lesson the year before, she went to wait in line for the doors to open two hours in advance of the event starting!
+The second year Prof Lieu , having learned her lesson the year before, went to wait in line for the doors to open two hours in advance of the event starting!

-That strategy worked though, Prof Lieu was the first person in line and the second they opened the doors, she sprinted to the booth for her top choice school, which guaranteed a portfolio review.
+That strategy worked though, Prof Lieu was the first person in line and as soon as they opened the doors, she sprinted to the booth for her top choice school, which guaranteed a portfolio review.

-Brace yourself for harsh words, rushed review, and a mixed bag of critiques
+Brace yourself for harsh words, rushed reviews, and a mixed bag of critiques

 At National Portfolio Day, brace yourself for the possibility of harsh words, rushed comments, and feedback that is less than helpful or not considerate of you as an individual.